CSCI 374

 Assignments and Weekly Meetings

 As you know, this course will be taught as a tutorial.
-Each of you will be assigned to a group of two (or three) students.
-Your group will normally meet with me each week to discuss the readings and exercises I assigned for the week.
-(Meetings will be held in my office - TCL 305.)
-In the "canonical" tutorial format, all students are responsible for the readings, but each week one student in each group is primarily responsible for the presentation (typically a paper), while the other is responsible for providing a critique of the tutorial partner's work.
-There will be a few weeks in which I will assign specific roles to tutorial partners.
-However, because of the cumulative nature of the material we will be considering, I will, in general, expect each of you to come to each meeting fully prepared to present analyses of the readings and solutions to the exercises.
-To compensate for the somewhat higher workload such an approach entails compared to the "canonical" tutorial, you are encouraged to work on the assignments with others taking the course.
-To make our meetings more interesting, however, I ask that you not work as one large class group.
-In general, our meetings will be most interesting if you have worked with someone other than your tutorial partner.
+You and your tutorial partner will normally meet with at least one instructor each week to discuss the readings and exercises we assigned for that week.
+In the "canonical" tutorial format (most typically followed in Divisions I and II), all students are responsible for the readings, but each week one student in each group is primarily responsible for the presentation (typically a paper), while the other is responsible for providing a critique of the tutorial partner's work.
+We may occasionally assign specific roles to tutorial partners.
+However, because of the cumulative nature of the material, We will, in general, expect each of you to come to each meeting fully prepared to present analyses of the readings and solutions to the exercises.

 For more on assignments and weekly meetings, see the week-by-week schedule.